 The pain in my tail is gone.
 It’s… There’s no pain but there’s nothing else either.
 I look at it.
 It looks shorter but I can’t tell.
 There’s a sticky, white something in the way.

 Another woman walks up to us and she’s wearing a white coat.
-“You can take her home for now, Rhonda.
+“You can take her home for now, Becca.
 She’ll need some serious antibiotics and I’ll probably need to put her under again to close up that wound.”
-She hands the nice woman—Rhonda?—a little bag and she reaches for my head.
+She hands the nice woman—Becca?—a little bag and she reaches for my head.

 I duck, but she only strokes my ears and back and it’s nice.

 I have a name now.
-Rhonda gave it to me.
+Becca gave it to me.
 I’m Eve.
 My tail is shorter, and I had to take a lot of medicine, but the pain finally went away.

 She found a family for me, though.
 I’m in another moving thing—on my way to them.
 I’ll get to stay there forever.